• Skip to primary navigation

 Steaks smoking on a grill.

-1. Let the steaks smoke on the grill until they reach an internal temperature of 125 degrees F. for medium-rare.
-Measure the temperature with an instant-read meat thermometer in the thickest part of the steak, not touching the bone.
+1. Let the steaks smoke on the grill until they reach an internal temperature of 125 ยฐF for medium-rare.
+Measure the temperature with an instant-read meat thermometer in the thickest part of the meat, not touching the bone.

 Checking the temperature of steaks with a meat thermometer.

-1. Remove the steaks from the grill or smoker and heat a large cast-iron skillet over high heat for at least five minutes, or until it is screaming hot.
+1. Remove the steaks from the grill or smoker.
+To reverse sear them, heat a large cast-iron skillet on the stove over high heat for at least five minutes or until it is screaming hot.

 1. Add about two tablespoons of peanut oil and rotate and tilt the skillet to coat the bottom with oil.

-1. Add the steaks to the cast-iron skillet and pan-sear them for approximately one to two minutes on each side, or until they reach the desired finished temperature.
-For medium-rare, that is 130 degrees F.
+1. Add the steaks to the cast-iron skillet and pan-sear them for approximately one to two minutes on each side or until they reach the desired final temperature.
+For medium-rare, that is 130 ยฐF.

 Two steaks being seared in a cast-iron skillet.